U.S. judge declines broker guilty plea in IBM insider trading case

 Carter gave U.S. prosecutors and Payton's attorneys until next week to submit court papers explaining why he should accept the plea as sufficient.

-Payton and Durant were charged in June for their alleged involvement in an information-sharing conspiracy focused on IBM's purchase of software maker SPSS Inc in 2009.
+Payton and Durant were charged in June for their alleged involvement in an information-sharing conspiracy focussed on IBM's purchase of software maker SPSS Inc in 2009.

 Three people have already admitted to sharing and trading on secret information about the acquisition that originally came from a corporate lawyer.